microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Learning Objectives for Challenge-07

 + Configure Consent Opt-Out filtering in FHIR-Proxy
-+ Add a Consent Resource to the Healthcare APIs FHIR Service
++ Add a Consent Resource to the Azure Health Data Services FHIR Service
 + Verify that Consent Opt-Out filtering performs as expected

 ## Prerequisites